Local Toronto Tattoo Artist – Tattoo Styles Briefly Explained

-The Traditional style originated well back in the seventeen hundreds and was born out of sailors encountering native communities with tattoos.
+The Traditional style of tattoos originated well back in the seventeen hundreds and was born out of sailors encountering native communities with tattoos.
 As with any style, it was practiced and further perfected for years.
-You might have heard of the deliciously strong rum – well, the rum was originally the name of someone referred to as father of old-school tattoos “Sailor Jerry”.
-Tattoos might consist of primary colors and traditional imagery is of roses, knives and skulls.
+In fact, “Sailor Jerry” (where the deliciously strong rum was named) was referred to as the father of old-school traditional style tattoos.
+This style of tattoos might consist of primary colors and traditional imagery is of roses, knives and skulls.

-Another similar style, similar being a relative word, is Traditional Japanese which was made famous by the Yukuza (yes, the Japanese underworld).
-Similarities are in black outlines which are usually bold and minimal shading, with, of course, depictions of Japanese art.
+Another similar style of tattooing is the Traditional Japanese style which was made famous by the Yukuza (the Japanese underworld).
+Similarities in the two styles are noticed in black outlines which are usually bold and minimal shading, with depictions of Japanese art.

-Traditional is not a swear word.
-Many artists embrace the style and appreciate it for a true staple that made tattoos as popular as they are with today’s millennial and future generations.
+Considering the various different styles of tattoos, many artists still embrace the traditional tattooing style and appreciate it for a true staple that made tattoos as popular as they are with today’s millennial generation.

 Realism and Portraits Tattoo Style

-Often linked to black and grey (realistic tattoos and portraits are delivered with or without color of course), the tattoo style has come to more prominence in the recent decades.
-Linked to tattoo artists pushing the boundaries of what can be done on living canvases, realism as you can imagine strives to recreate images as they would appear in real life.
-Realism as such may not have the bold outlines you would see in traditional style tattoos and instead utilizing shading and color contrasts to show the image.
+Often linked to black and grey tattoos (realistic tattoos and portraits are delivered with or without color of course), realism and portrait tattoos have come to become more prominent in recent decades.
+Linked to tattoo artists that pushed the boundaries of what can be done on living canvases, realism strives to recreate images as they would appear in real life.
+Realism tattoos may not have the bold outlines that you would see in traditional style tattoos, but instead utilize shading and color contrasts to show the image.

-Portraits are therefore typically done in realism style as a portrait of someone recreated as a tattoo and can be in color or black and grey.
-As many tattoo styles, this especially is quite unforgiving – ability to not only trace a good picture but be able to recreate it on human canvas requires an expert tattoo artist.
-Don’t sacrifice the price or convenience, ensure you find an expert tattoo artist like one of ours or select few others in Toronto and greater area that have in the past done stunning realistic portraits.
+Because of the nature of it’s style of tattooing, portrait tattoos are therefore typically done in realism style, as a portrait of someone recreated as a tattoo and can be in color or black and grey.
+As many different tattoo styles, this is especially quite unforgiving as the artist needs to have the ability to not only trace a good picture but also be able to recreate it on human canvas.
+This sort of tattooing requires an expert tattoo artist.
+Sacrificing quality for the price or convenience will end up disastrous.
+We highly recommend that you find an expert tattoo artist like one of ours, or other select few artists in the Greater Toronto Area that have experience with tattooing stunning portraits.